Taking your prescription

 If you are unlawfully denied access or removed, make a formal complaint to the venue.
 You are entitled to a full refund and compensation for your expenses.

-If the matter is not resolved, you can escalate to the Equality & Human Rights Commission, which can investigate and take action on your behalf.
+If the matter is not resolved, you can take it to the Equality & Human Rights Commissionthe Equality Commission for Northern Ireland, which can investigate and act on your behalf.

 Resources